drivechain-project/drivechain.info/_posts/2018-09-24-usage-tour.md

 Don't worry about asking me for BTC.
 For testing purposes, CryptAxe and I modded the UTXO set to give ourselves 100,000 each.
 We're loaded!
 Plus these are useless testnet coins.

 Mining should be easy, at first.
-Although if you do mine, you will probably be unwilling or unable able [to set up blind merged mining](https://github.com/DriveNetTESTDRIVE/docs/blob/master/BMM.md) and so your presence may be somewhat chaotic for other users.
+Although if you do mine, you may be unwilling or unable [to set up blind merged mining](https://github.com/DriveNetTESTDRIVE/docs/blob/master/BMM.md) and so your presence may be somewhat chaotic for other users.

 But that's what testing is for, I suppose!